pvanny1124/RESTful-Blog-App/readme.md

         1) npm install express-sanitizer package
         2) app.use(expressSanitizer());
-            --must go after bodyParser, use sanitizer in create and update routes
+            --must go after bodyParser, use sanitizer in create and update routes --used to prevent a user from entering manuall javascript code in the body of the blog post

 /* More notes in code */